ibug-group/mobiface.github.io/index.md

 <img src="assets/mobiface.jpg" alt="mobiface" class="inline"/>

 MobiFace is a novel dataset for mobile face tracking in the wild.
 It contains 80 unedited mobile live streaming recordings by smartphone users.
 More than 95K bounding box annotations are provided.
+It it released for **academic purpose only**.

 If you find MobiFace useful, please consider citing:
 ```